 Creating a packaging strategy is about more than just minimising costs and driving profitability; packaging needs to work for your business at each interaction point both inside your business and ensure your customers are satisfied with the item and packaging solutions.
-Here are 10 areas which should make your packaging strategy a competitive advantage:
+Here are 10 areas that should make your packaging strategy a competitive advantage:

 - Consumer research: Some online shoppers will look at your shipping costs, partners and packaging methods, so make it easy to find with a dedicated page on your website about your solutions including sustainability or branded approach to packaging.